Due to drought in Australia, millions of fish died: 65 km of the river are covered with corpses - ForumDaily

 Environment Minister Tanja Plibersek said she was "devastated" after seeing the photos of the dead fish and called the whole thing a huge tragedy.

-“We need to understand the causes of these deaths in order to better prevent them,” she urged.
+“We must understand the causes of these deaths in order to better prevent them,” she urged.

 The official said that replenishing the Murray-Darling Basin "in full" will help restore native fish populations.